touseef0707/playfair-cipher-2.0/README.md

 Several features make this implementation ideal for password encryption:
 - **Fixed Output Length**: The encrypted output maintains a predictable length relationship with the input, consuming approximately the same storage space as the original password
-- **Deterministic Algorithm**: The same password consistently encrypts to the same output given the same key and method
+- **Deterministic Algorithm**: The same password consistently encrypts to the same output given the same key
 - **Fast Verification**: Decryption is computationally equivalent to encryption, allowing rapid password verification
 - **No Hash Collisions**: Unlike hashing algorithms, our cipher produces unique outputs for each unique input